What You Need to Know to Create One for Your Business

 Growing a business is challenging and sometimes lonely for the business owner.
-It often helps to have a group of experienced business advisors to test ideas, challenge assumptions and support the business in a multitude of areas.
+It helps to have a group of experienced business advisors to test ideas, challenge assumptions and support the business in a many areas.
 Finding the right people to populate an advisory board is crucial to your success.

 What is an Advisory Board?